johanbook/novo_int/NOTES.md

 ## 3. Add Job Tracking

+Create design

 Update data model

 - Add job application entity with fields
   - Status ((Applied, Interview, Offer, Rejected, etc.))
   - List of attached documents

+Be able to create documents from template (or existing documents)

 I find the use case for this requirement a bit unclear: